 Other Securities.
-During 2013 and 2012, the Company invested in other types of securities.
+During 2014, 2013, and 2012, the Company invested in other types of securities.
 In accordance with the terms of the Partnership Agreement, these securities must be rated in one of the four highest rating categories by at least one nationally recognized securities rating agency, must generate income which is exempt from inclusion for federal income taxation purposes at the time of acquisition, and may not represent more than 25% of the Partnership's assets at the time of acquisition.

 Public Housing Capital Fund Trusts' Certificates ("PHC Certificates").
 The PHC Certificates, acquired during July 2012, consist of custodial receipts evidencing loans made to a number of public housing authorities.
 Principal and interest on these loans are payable by the respective public housing authorities out of annual appropriations to be made to the public housing authorities by United States Department of Housing and Urban Development ("HUD") under it's Capital Fund Program.
-At December 31, 2013 and 2012, the Company owned PHC Certificates with an aggregate outstanding principal amount of \$65.3 million.
-The PHC Certificates segment reported revenue of approximately \$3.3 million, interest expense of approximately \$1.3 million, and income from continuing operations of \$1.9 million, interest expense of approximately \$542,000, and income from continuing operations of \$1 million for the year ended December 31, 2012.
-The increase in revenue, interest expense, and income from continuing operations can be attributed to only a partial year of investment ownership in 2012.
+At December 31, 2014 and 2013, the Company owned PHC Certificates with an aggregate outstanding principal amount of \$59.3 and \$65.3 million, respectively.
+The PHC Certificates segment reported revenue of approximately \$3.0 million, interest expense of approximately \$1.3 million, and income from continuing operations of approximately \$1.9 million for the year ended December 31, 2013.
+The PHC Certificates segment reported revenue of approximately \$1.6 million, interest expense of approximately \$542,000, and income from continuing operations of approximately \$1.6 million for the year ended December 31, 2012.
+The slight decrease in revenue and income from continuing operations of approximately \$1.0 million for the year ended December 31, 2012.
+The slight decrease in revenue and income from continuing operations of approximately \$1.0 million for the year ended December 31, 2012.
+The slight decrease in revenue and income from continuing operations when comparing 2014 to 2013 is related to the principle paid down year over year.
+The increase in revenue, interest expense, and income from continuing operations when comparing 2013 and 2012 can be attributed to only a partial year of investment ownership in 2012 (see Note 20 to the Company's consolidated financial statements).